 is the state coordinator of Bird City Wisconsin.
 He

 also is president of the Wisconsin Society for Ornithology and

 Birdathon/Bandathon, a major fund-raiser for WSO.
-He serves as
+He also is

-president of the Friends of the Cedarburg Bog, and a member of
+past president of the Friends of the Cedarburg Bog, a member of

 the American Bird Conservancy, National Audubon Society, the